kvirani/w5d3-sockets/README.md

 - receive
 - close

 You can find the code we wrote in the code directly in this repo.
+A reminder that this code is NOT practical for creating a collaborative document.
+It's quite simple and doesn't handle error situations or other edge cases.

 ### Link to Original Code (Credit to Fabio!)